Source#

 user_data – the user data for the callback

-- classmethod remove_by_user_data() bool #
+- classmethod remove_by_user_data() bool#

 Removes a source from the default main loop context given the user data for the callback.
 If multiple sources exist with the same user data, only one will be destroyed.

-- remove_child_source(child_source: Source) None #
+- remove_child_source(child_source: Source) None#

 Detaches

-and destroys it.This API is only intended to be used by implementations of
+child_sourcefromsourceand destroys it.This API is only intended to be used by implementations of

-that you did not create.Added in version 2.28.
+Source.
+Do not call this API on aSourcethat you did not create.Added in version 2.28.

 - Parameters: